Katario/RPG-Web-App/README.md

 A creature that may attack the player.
 Ex: A Goblin

-#### Non-Playable Character:
+#### Armament:
-A character that can't be played by a player, is used by the Game Master, and can do some actions by itself.
+A type of item, that may be used in battle to fight or protect.
-Ex: Al'Ratab
+Ex: A wooden sword or a wooden helmet

 #### Skill:
 A skill is attached to a Weapon, an Item or a Character.
 It is used as an action.